mmontalbo/grim_rust/docs/parity_workflow.md

 ## When adding fixes
 - Keep changes tightly scoped to the observed divergence; avoid opportunistic refactors in the same PR so parity work stays reviewable.
+- Keep each PR scoped to a single resolved divergence.
+If the rerun reveals a new earliest mismatch, pause and document it for the next fix instead of folding it into the current work.
 - Capture the before/after divergence (log snippet or note) in the PR description so others understand what was fixed.
 - If you need to stub functionality, do so in a way that still mirrors retail sequencing and surface shape.
 Leave TODOs that reference the retail behaviour to be implemented.